MicroEJ/Example-Java-Widget/README.md

 ---
 _Markdown_
 _Copyright 2016-2019 MicroEJ Corp.
 All rights reserved._
-_Use of this source code is governed by a BSD-style license that can be found with this software_
+_Use of this source code is governed by a BSD-style license that can be found with this software._
 _MicroEJ Corp.
 PROPRIETARY.
 Use is subject to license terms._